KI3P/T41-V12-SDT/README.md

 ### Design philosophy

-The EP stands for Experimenter's Platform because the T41-EP is designed around 5 small printed circuit boards (100mm x 100mm) that can be easily swapped for boards of you own design.
-Because the T41-EP project is completely Open Source, you have complete access to the C source code that controls the T41-EP as well as the hardware schematics and Gerber files (for making your own PCBs).
+The EP stands for Experimenter's Platform because the T41-EP is designed around 5 small printed circuit boards (100mm x 100mm) that can be easily swapped for boards of your own design.
+Because the T41-EP project is completely Open Source, you have complete access to the C/C++ source code that controls the T41-EP as well as the KiCad design files, schematics, and Gerber files.

 ### Hardware purchase

-The latest version (V12) of the bare PCBs are available for less than $5 each on the [discussion forum](https://groups.io/g/SoftwareControlledHamRadio).
+The latest version (V12.6) of the bare PCBs are available for less than $5 each on the [discussion forum](https://groups.io/g/SoftwareControlledHamRadio).
 If you prefer a partially-assembled kit,  Justin AI6YM sells them on his [website](https://ai6ym.radio/t41-ep-sdt/).

 Kits for the prior hardware version (V11) were produced and sold by the [4SQRP club](http://www.4sqrp.com/T41main.php).

 ### Major software variants

-There are two primary software baselines for the T41-EP radio.
+There are three primary software forks for the T41-EP radio.
 Greg KF5N has produced the [T41 Extreme Experimenters Edition (T41EEE)](https://github.com/Greg-R/T41EEE) which implements innovative features but currently only supports V11 hardware.
-[Terrance KN6ZDE](https://github.com/tmr4/T41_SDR) has a fork that implements mouse and keyboard input, a beacon monitor, and has implemented a new modes like NFM and some data modes.
+[Terrance KN6ZDE](https://github.com/tmr4/T41_SDR) has a fork that implements mouse and keyboard input, a beacon monitor, and has implemented new modes like NFM and some data modes.

-This repository hosts the "official" software for the [V12 hardware](https://github.com/DRWJSCHMIDT/T41/tree/main/T41_V012_Files_01-15-24).
+This repository hosts the "official" vanilla fork for the [V12.6 hardware](https://github.com/DRWJSCHMIDT/T41/tree/main/T41_V012_Files_01-15-24).
 It merges the original software written by Jack and Al with the additional features written by [John Melton-G0ORX](https://github.com/g0orx/SDTVer050.0).
-You are encouraged to fork this repository, experiment, and submit pull requests!
+We aspire to merge in changes and features implemented by others if they are supported by unmodified V12.6 hardware.
+You are encouraged to fork this repository, experiment, and submit pull requests if you develop a feature others will like!
+Your help tackling the list of [Issues](https://github.com/KI3P/SDTVer050.0/issues) would also be valuable.

 # SDTVer050.?